 Attach a separate page describing the rationale for the proposed modifications to the course.
 In some cases, modifications are sufficiently dramatic that the course should be considered as a new course offering.

 Substantive changes to the course should also include a revised course syllabus.
-Follow the guidelines for preparation of the syllabus described for the
+Follow the guidelines for preparation of the syllabus described for the Form 90A.

 Include support statements form other academic units, rationale for general education applicability, credit hour justifications, etc., if applicable.

 Form 91A Request for Change in Academic Program or Conditions

 Requests for changes in academic programs should include the Form 91A and all supporting documentation.
 Most of the information requested on the Form 91A is self-explanatory.
 Indicate all programmatic changes on Page 1 of the form.
 You may also include this information as separate attachments.
 If the information is provided in separate attachments, please indicate this on Page 1 of the form.

 Make sure to include a rationale statement under Item 1 on page 2 of the form.
 Provide all the additional information in items 2-4, if applicable.

 The request should include a copy of the old catalog description and a copy of the new catalog description.